Industry Platform

 Are you ISO 13485 certified?

-Our supply chain is ISO 13485 ready, meaning we provide the traceability and documentation medical-device programs expect and build to ISO 13485 quality requirements.
-Production runs under our held ISO 9001 quality management system and IPC/WHMA-A-620 workmanship.
+We hold ISO 13485 certification for medical wire harness production (valid through December 2028), providing the traceability and documentation medical-device programs expect.
+Production runs under our ISO 9001 quality management system, ISO 13485 and IPC/WHMA-A-620 workmanship.
 Define the supplier-control expectation for your program at RFQ so the right documentation scope is quoted.

 What standards do you build medical cable assemblies to?